AndrissP/Error-of-diffusion-coefficient-2019/README.md

 ## Prerequsites
 ### For performing OLSF on a data file with coordinates
 * R version>2.0
 * Packages MotilityLab, pbapply and icesTAF installed.
+If working in RStudio, also "rstudioapi".
-* Possible to install either in your editor (e.g. in RStudio in *"Tools"*, *"Install Packages"*) or by running ir R install.packages("ellipse", "pbapply", "icesTAF") install.packages("MotilityLab", repos="http://R-Forge.R-project.org")
+* Possible to install either in your editor (e.g. in RStudio in *"Tools"*, *"Install Packages"*) or by running ir R install.packages("ellipse", "pbapply", "icesTAF", "rstudioapi") install.packages("MotilityLab", repos="http://R-Forge.R-project.org")

 ### For extracting coordinates from an optical microscope movie